 The Village Centre designation on Schedule "C.12.A" means that the main permitted uses, in mixed use or single purpose buildings, are high density residential, office and institutional uses.
-Retail and service commercial, as well as other similar service, entertainment, and cultural uses, which are ancillary to the permitted uses and generally located on the ground floor of buildings shall be permitted.
-In particular, such ground floor uses will be focused on the Flexible Street - the MEV "main street" - to act as a catalyst for an active street environment.
+Retail and service commercial, as well as other similar service, entertainment, and cultural uses, which are complementary to the permitted uses and generally located on the ground floor of buildings shall be permitted.
+In particular, such ground floor uses will be focused on the Flexible Street - the MEV "main street' - to act as a catalyst for an active street environment.

-a) Development in the Village Centre designation shall require preparation of an Urban Design Plan in conformity with the policies of Section C.12.10.5.2 of this Plan:

-- b) Careful consideration and study will be undertaken as part of the development of the Urban Design Plan to establish design principles that will ensure the creation of a "main street" that is successful with respect to market, while acting as a catalyst for an active street environment and meeting high quality design considerations for both private development and the public realm; - c) Single storey commercial uses shall not be permitted, except where physically connected and integrated with a larger multi-storey development.
-Large-format, stand- alone retail commercial uses are also not permitted with the Village Centre designation.
-Small- and medium-scale retail commercial uses which form part of mixed-use developments are to be designed to contribute to the "main street" environment with outdoor areas for restaurants, substantial glazing and individual entrances; and, - c) Development of the lands in the Village Centre designation as a whole shall achieve a minimum density of 170 residents and jobs combined per gross hectare.
+- a) Development in the Village Centre designation shall require preparation of an Urban Design Plan in conformity with the policies of Section C.12.10.5.2 of this Plan; - b) Careful consideration and study will be undertaken as part of the development of the Urban Design Plan to establish design principles that will ensure the creation of a "main street" that is successful with respect to market, while acting as a catalyst for an active street environment and meeting high quality design considerations for both private development and the public realm; - c) Large-format, stand-alone retail commercial uses are generally not permitted with the Village Centre designation.
+Small- and medium-scale retail commercial uses which form part of mixed-use developments are to be designed to contribute to the "main street" environment with outdoor areas for restaurants, substantial glazing and individual entrances; and, c) Development of the lands in the Village Centre designation as a whole shall achieve a minimum density of 170 residents and jobs combined per gross hectare.